ucidentity/Grouper-ActiveMQ-Provisioner/README.md

 * Add support for Stem name changes in AD.
 This will require an additional message within the changeLogConsumer and provisioners.
 * Add support for removing stems that no longer have groups within AD since it uses a bushy name structure.
 * Add sync attribute and large group support to full sync methods.
+* After going through the grouper/googleapps code changes that the grouper project added, I see their solution for the delete group issue using PIT table is the better way to go.
+We should use this in this code base.